Short-Term Job Adventures Colorado

 The Colorado Mountain Ranch

 (303) 417-9114 fax

-Program Coordinators, Arts & Crafts Coordinator, Rock Climbing/Ropes Course Coordinator, Expedition Coordinator, Pathfinding Coordinators, Wranglers, Head & Assistant Counselors, Cooks & Prep Cooks, Registered Nurse and a Photographer
+Program Coordinators, Arts & Crafts Coordinator, Rock Climbing/Ropes Course Coordinator, Expedition Coordinator, Pathfinding Instructors, Wranglers, Head & Assistant Counselors, Cooks & Prep Cooks, Registered Nurse and a Photographer

 Family-owned Colvig Silver Camps is a residential, wilderness-oriented camp that blends traditional summer activities with overnight backcountry adventures in the San Juan Mountains of southwest Colorado.

 Creative.
 Tireless, Patient.
 Flexible.
 Positive Attitude.
 Fun-Loving Spirit.
 Sense of Humor.
 Responsible.
 Sound like you?
 Colvig Silver Camps seeks these key attributes in its summer staff.
 If you have a passion for working with children in an outdoor setting and a commitment to the development of positive, meaningful relationships, read the staff FAQs, fill out the online application or connect with Tyler Dixon for more information.
-2017 positions begin as early as May 15th with staff training from June 2nd-11th, a mid-summer break from July 10th-12th and work through August 12th.
+2018 positions begin as early as May 14th with staff training from May 31st-June 10th, a mid-summer break from July 9th-11th and work through August 11th.